 Metal Bulletin’s weekly price assessment for CIS wire rod exports rose to $560-580 per tonne fob Black Sea, up from $550-560 per tonne fob.

 Rebar producers in the UAE increased their domestic ex-works prices in the past week, with the country’s largest producer, Emirates Steel, offering rebar at 2,205 dirhams ($600) per tonne ex-works, up from the previous 2,061 dirhams per tonne ex-works.

-Metal Bulletin reported in the past week from its Galvanizing & Coil Coating conference and its Tube & Pipe Forum, both held in Abu Dhabi, UAE.
+Around the world Metal Bulletin reported in the past week from its Galvanizing & Coil Coating conference and its Tube & Pipe Forum, both held in Abu Dhabi, UAE.

 At the former event, topics discussed included the divergent impact of Chinese steel capacity reductions on state-owned enterprises and other mills and prospects for Turkey’s share of galvanized steel heading to the EU.